LisaHJung/O4B/README.md

 - This defines a pipeline for traces.
 - The traces sent from the app is received by the `otlp` receiver we defined in the configuration.
 - The traces are processed by the `resource` processor, which adds the attribute `service.name = demo`.
-- The `debug` exporter logs traces to the terminal where the collector is runnig.
+- The `debug` exporter logs traces to the terminal where the Collector is running.
 - The `otlp/jaeger` exporter fowards the trace data to Jaeger.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cf2e0018-c332-4c92-9ebf-9e88f86d8f6b" />